 Is the 1st edition obsolete?

 - Absolutely not.
-With the errata above, it should still work great to teach you pytest.
+With the errata below, it should still work great to teach you pytest.

 So, then, why a 2nd edition?

 So, should I still buy the 1st edition?

 - If you want a physical copy, that’s the only option until the 2nd edition is complete.

 - I’m also still fielding questions about the 1st edition, and have one sitting on my desk.

 Send any other questions to me on Twitter @brianokken using #pytestbook.

 Why a Second Edition?

 This section is an excerpt from the Preface, which is available to read as a larger excerpt on the books Pragmatic page.